-I am a fifth-year Ph.D.
-Candidate in Environmental Engineering and Water Resources at Princeton, also pursuing a certificate in Science Technology, and Environmental Policy at the Woodrow Wilson School of Public and International Affairs.
-As part of the Terrestrial Hydrology Research Group, I study various aspects of droughts, including how they evolve in time and space and how land-atmosphere interactions can control these dynamics.
-I also work on the uncertainties in the future projections of droughts and heat waves, and on quantifying the impacts of droughts on the electricity sector.
-My principal advisor is Dr. Justin Sheffield, and I'm also advised by Prof. Eric Wood, Prof. Ignacio Rodriguez-Iturbe, and Dr. Kirsten Findell.
-In the policy realm, I am interested in developing recommendations for a sustainable and resilient management of the Water-Energy-Food Nexus, and implementing risk identification, prevention, and management mechanisms for droughts and other natural hazards, particularly in developing countries.
+I obtained my PhD in Environmental Engineering and Water Resources at Princeton, where I also pursued a certificate in Science Technology, and Environmental Policy at the Woodrow Wilson School of Public and International Affairs.
+As part of the Terrestrial Hydrology Research Group, I studied various aspects of droughts, including how they evolve in time and space and how land-atmosphere interactions can control these dynamics.
+I also worked on the uncertainties in the future projections of droughts and heat waves, and on quantifying the impacts of droughts on the electricity sector in the Western U.S. My advisors were Prof. Justin Sheffield and Prof. Eric Wood.
+In the policy realm, I have been interested in developing recommendations for a sustainable and resilient management of the Water-Energy-Food Nexus, and implementing risk identification, prevention, and management mechanisms for droughts and other natural hazards, particularly in developing countries.

-I was awarded the NASA Earth and Space Science Fellowship in 2013, which has funded my research since.
-I have presented at several national and international conferences and workshops, including the Fall Meeting of the American Geophysical Union, and have been invited to present at the World Bank.
+I was awarded the NASA Earth and Space Science Fellowship in 2014, which funded my research during my PhD.
+I have presented at several national and international conferences and workshops, including the Fall Meeting of the American Geophysical Union, and have been invited to present at The World Bank Group.

 In the summer of 2015 I participated in the Young Scientists Summer Program (YSSP) as part of the Water Program at the International Institute for Applied Systems Analysis (IIASA) in Laxenberg, Austria.
 I also participated in the 2016 Summer Policy Colloquium of the American Meteorological Society in Washinton, DC, the 2015 Alpine Summer School on Land-Atmosphere Interactions in Valle d'Aosta, Italy, and the 2014 Advanced Studies Program Summer Colloquium on Uncertainty in Climate Change Research at the National Center for Atmospheric Research (NCAR) in Boulder, CO.

-Before coming to Princeton, I received my B.S. in Applied Mathematics from Columbia University in the City of New York in 2012.
+Prior to my PhD, I received my B.S. in Applied Mathematics from Columbia University in the City of New York in 2012.
 There I was very involved with the Columbia International Relations Council and Association, the Columbia Chapter of Engineers Without Borders, and the Global Recruitment Committee at the Undergraduate Admissions Office.
 I am from Mexico City, Mexico where I lived prior to moving to the U.S. for college in 2008.
 I enjoy swimming, skiing, running, playing soccer, traveling, blogging, and reading.